mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 Shen Hui boarded the train.
 She found a window seat and set her travel bag on her lap.

 Through the window, Man-yi was still standing on the platform, both hands in her dress pockets.
-A cream-colored dress, against the grey-white of the platform—a soft, diffuse brightness.
+A cream-colored dress against the grey-white of the platform: a soft, diffuse brightness.

 The train started.
 The platform began to fall away.
 Man-yi's figure fell away with it, growing smaller, obscured by pillars and other people's bodies.
 And then she was gone.

 Shen Hui leaned her face against the window glass.
 The glass was cool.
-Outside, Hong Kong receded—dense layers of buildings, flyovers, billboards, drying poles, all of it falling back, falling fast.
+Outside, Hong Kong receded: dense layers of buildings, flyovers, billboards, drying poles, all of it falling back, falling fast.

 The train crossed the Lo Wu bridge.
 Below, the water of the Shenzhen River was turbid, the grass on both banks flattened down.
-On one side of the bridge and the other, that grey-green river between—a narrow strip, narrow enough to wade across, and yet impossible to cross.
+On one side of the bridge and the other, that grey-green river between them, a narrow strip, narrow enough to wade across, and yet impossible to cross.

 Shen Hui closed her eyes for a while.
 When she opened them again she reached into her travel bag.
-First she felt the pearl ear clips—two small grains.
+First she felt the pearl ear clips, two small grains.
 She reached further and found the box.
-She opened it, twisted out the lipstick, and looked at it.
-A dent in the pale rose pigment, the mark of last night's use.
+She opened it, twisted out the lipstick, and looked at it: a small dent in the pale rose pigment, the mark of last night's use.
 She capped it again, held it in her palm for a long while, then put it back in the box and pressed it deep into the travel bag.

 Later, Shen Hui really did write letters.
 She wrote in fountain pen on ruled paper, mailed to that address on Queen's Road West in Sai Ying Pun.
 She wrote about getting back to Nanjing, about the weather, about the food in the canteen getting harder to eat every term, about the mint on her dormitory balcony putting out new leaves.
-She wrote about many small ordinary things, filled three pages.
-At the very end she hesitated for a long time, then added one more line: "What was that thing you said in Cantonese that day?
-What did it mean?"
+She wrote about many small ordinary things and filled three pages.
+At the very end she hesitated for a long time, then added one more line: *What was that thing you said in Cantonese that day?
+What did it mean?*

-Man-yi wrote back—one letter, two letters, three letters.
+Man-yi wrote back, one letter, two letters, three letters.
 Her handwriting was like the woman herself, every stroke trailing a hint of something.
-She wrote about happenings at the counter, wrote that a new dessert shop had opened downstairs, "the owner makes tong sui, but her sago mango pomelo is so thick that when you put a spoon in you can't pull it back out."
+She wrote about happenings at the counter, wrote that a new dessert shop had opened downstairs: "the owner makes tong sui, but her sago mango pomelo is so thick that when you put a spoon in you can't pull it back out."
 She wrote that she had taken in a tabby cat, found in the alley downstairs, and named it Hui-hui.
 "Since you left, I've kept a cat with your name.
-It sits on the windowsill all day looking out—who knows what it's looking for."
+It sits on the windowsill all day looking out, who knows what it's looking for."

 The third letter's ending did not answer what the Cantonese words had meant.
-It said only six words: Come back to Hong Kong and hear it.
+It said only six words: *Come back to Hong Kong and hear it.*

 Shen Hui wrote back and said she would.
 But the years that followed were, in their way, ordinary.
 One term dragged into the next, always something holding her back.
-The letters came more slowly.
-First once a month, then once every two months.
+The letters came more slowly: first once a month, then once every two months.
 Then a letter from Man-yi went unanswered.
 Shen Hui wrote again, and that too had no reply.

-She asked her aunt to inquire; her aunt said Man-yi had moved away, no one knew where.
+She asked her aunt to inquire; her aunt said Man-yi had moved away and no one knew where.
 The new tenants next door, a young couple, had replaced the yellowish incandescent bulb at the end of the corridor with a brighter one.

 Shen Hui kept the lipstick.
 It sat in the innermost corner of her desk drawer, beside a tin that held paper clips.
 Sometimes when she rummaged through the drawer she came across it and twisted it out to look.
 The pigment had gradually dried, a thin film of haze forming on the surface.
 Misty Rose.
 The color was still the same color, faint and faint.
-The pearl ear clips were in the same drawer—two rice-grain pearls, their luster a little dimmer than before.
+The pearl ear clips were in the same drawer, two rice-grain pearls, their luster a little dimmer than before.

 Shen Hui graduated, stayed on to teach, and later moved to another university.
 She learned to wear makeup, to put on lipstick before going out, learned to wear dresses and choose earrings.
-Her colleagues said she was a different person these last two years—more outgoing, more ready to smile.
+Her colleagues said she was a different person these last two years, more outgoing, more ready to smile.
 She said was she?
 She hadn't noticed herself.

-But every plum-rain season, when the rain fell for days over Nanjing and the air grew too thick to breathe, walls sweating, the clothes in the wardrobe damp to the touch—in weather like that she always thought of March in Hong Kong, thought of the old tong lau in Sai Ying Pun, thought of the yellowish light in the corridor on the fourth floor.
+But every plum-rain season, when the rain fell for days over Nanjing and the air grew too thick to breathe, walls sweating, the clothes in the wardrobe damp to the touch, she always thought of March in Hong Kong.
+Thought of the old *tong lau* in Sai Ying Pun, thought of the yellowish light in the fourth-floor corridor.
 Thought of a puddle of water in a narrow alley, and the few inches of sky reflected in it.

-She called the Nanjing rainy season huí nán tiān—the day the south wind returns.
+She called the Nanjing rainy season *huí nán tiān*, the day the south wind returns.

 A friend said: Nanjing doesn't have a south wind season.

-She smiled, and didn't answer.
+She smiled and didn't answer.

 Maybe it did.
 When the damp rises in a person's heart, wherever she goes is the return of the south wind.